Beyond Knowing and Not-Knowing

 नारायण हरी उच्चार नामाचा | तेथें कळिकाळाचा रीघ नाहीं || २ ||

-The utterance of Narayana Hari's Name - there, the dark age has no entry.
+Where the Name of Narayana Hari is uttered, the dark age has no entry.

 This verse is for the one who feels that something in the world itself resists the spiritual life.
 You are not imagining it.
 The noise is real.
 The pull outward is constant.
 Dnyaneshwar does not pretend otherwise.
 He says: the Name is stronger.
 You do not need to retreat from the world or wait for better times.
 You need to open your mouth.
 The Name you speak creates a space that the storm cannot enter, and it starts with a single utterance.